nvramamoorthy/Data-Cleaning-Assignment/CodeBook.md

 ##run_analysis.R

+###Step1.
+Merges the training and the test sets to create one data set.

-###Variables defined and their pupose are given below:
+####Variables defined and their purpose are given below:

 trainData   : Holds Data fetched by - read.table("./UCI-HAR-Dataset/train/X_train.txt")

-trainLabel: Holds Data fetched by - read.table("./UCI-HAR-Dataset/train/y_train.txt")
+trainLabel  : Holds Data fetched by - read.table("./UCI-HAR-Dataset/train/y_train.txt")

 trainSubject: Holds Data fetched by - read.table("./UCI-HAR-Dataset/train/subject_train.txt")

+testData    : Holds Data fetched by - read.table("./UCI-HAR-Dataset/test/X_test.txt")

+testLabel   : Holds Data fetched by - read.table("./UCI-HAR-Dataset/test/y_test.txt")

+testSubject : Holds Data fetched by - read.table("./UCI-HAR-Dataset/test/subject_test.txt")

+features    : Holds Data fetched by - read.table("./UCI-HAR-Dataset/features.txt")

+Other variables defined meanStdIndices, joinData , activity and a few to accomplish the extraction job.

+Merging the data and train and subject tables using rbind() function.

+Coded to perform the other steps mentioned below.

+###Step2   :Extracts only the measurements on the mean and standard deviation for each measurement.

+###Step3   : Uses descriptive activity names to name the activities in the data set

+###Step4   :Appropriately labels the data set with descriptive activity names.

+### Step5  :Creates a second, independent tidy data set with the average of each variable for each activity and each subject.